C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-2/README.md

 Again, for our purposes in the tag-series challenges, we don't really need to know much about the [Block Cipher algorithm](https://en.wikipedia.org/wiki/Block_cipher), apart from it being a *deterministic algorithm*, meaning that if we give it the same key and the same input, it will always give us the same output.

-The chagne from `ECB` mode to `CBC` mode fixes the exploit we used at the previous challenge - because each part affects the following one it seems as though we cannot have two different plaintexts produce the same result.
+The change from `ECB` mode to `CBC` mode fixes the exploit we used at the previous challenge - because each part affects the following one it seems as though we cannot have two different plaintexts produce the same result.

 ### The exploit

+At first glance, this challenge seems very discouraging - we need to find two differnet plaintext inputs that will give us the same last block of ciphertext, but every little change in the previous blocks affects the outcome!
+After looking further at the `CBC` mode of encryption and the given restrictions, we can come to 3 subtle but important realizations:
+1. The same 2 inputs to the XOR and then the Block Encryption, will yield the same ciphertext.
+2. It **is** possible to get the same last block of ciphertext from two different plaintexts, we just have to make sure the two inputs to that "part of the chain" are the same (take a look at the illustartaion below)
+3. The two plaintexts that will yield the same result will have the same length, since the last block of the plaintext needs to be the same (and the length of the plaintext is the last block)